ricardo-faria/videoStreaming/README.md

 after this, run:
 >npm start

-so, access `localhost:8000` and have some fun!
+so, access the computer's ip on port 8000 and have some fun!